Konijima/ProjectZomboid-CocoLiquidOverhaul/README.md

-# Coco Liquid Overhaul 1.5
+# Coco Liquid Overhaul 1.6
 A mod presented by the Coco Labs community focusing on increasing the possibilities with the game liquids.
 Store liquid in a "Water Jug" and "Large Gas Can".
 Take and Place Water Jugs on any dispenser to refill them.

 ## New Features:
+- Added burn corpse with any fuel container + (Matches or Lighter)
 - Updated for beta 41.55 IWBUMS.

+## Features:
+- 3D Models.
-- Added Large Gas Can.
+- Large Gas Can.
-- Added Generator Add Fuel submenu.
+- Generator Add Fuel submenu.
 - Add/Siphon gasoline to/from vehicle with any fuel containers.
 - Multiple translation now available.

-## Features:
-- 3D Models.
 - Pour fuel on the ground.
 - Vanilla Gas Can (Store Fuel/Water).
 - Large Gas Can (Store Fuel/Water).